DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-06-interviews-iteration-2.md

 ## Showing past interviews on interviews list page

-In the previous iteration we didn’t think about whether past interviews would show on the interviews list page.
+In the previous iteration we did not think about whether past interviews would show on the interviews list page.

 We decided that it is better to show past interviews rather than having them disappear.
 This way users do not have to hunt for them elsewhere.